You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

-So you've decided to get a water cooled spindle, either our ATC System or our Traditional Spindle System.
+So, you've decided to get a water-cooled spindle, either our ATC System or our Traditional Spindle System.

-The pump is a submergable pump which will force the coolant through the tubes to the spindle, and then after it gets to the spindle, the motor will force the coolant back into the return line.
+The pump is a submergible pump which will force the coolant through the tubes to the spindle, and then after it gets to the spindle, the motor will force the coolant back into the return line.
 It makes no difference which one is feed and which is return, and the feed line is the one hooked up to the pump, and the return line just drops off into the bucket.
 You will be required to provide your own bucket, and coolant.
-The water goes out the bucket to the the pump, to the line, to the motor, and returns a little warmer than it left because of Thermal dynamics.
+The water goes out the bucket to the pump, to the line, to the motor, and returns a little warmer than it left because of Thermal dynamics.
 Pro tip, also get a lid, and use gromets to reseal the holes in said lid to accommodate the hoses, and wires coming in and out of the bucket.

-The other option is a chiller.
-This is a CW3000 chiller which is a passively cooling chiller.
-The reason its passively cooling is that it is a fan that blows ambient air over coils that "cool" the coolant.
-There is no refrigerant involved at all, and it doesn't get "cold" but it keeps it from getting hot.
-Our chillers should not be used for a laser, and a CW5000 (what lasers need at a minimum) should have as high of a temperature as possible.
+There is no refrigerant involved at all, and it doesn't get "cold", but it keeps the coolant from getting hot (ambient temperature).
+Our chillers should not be used for a laser, and a CW5000 (which lasers need at a minimum) should have as high of a temperature set as possible.
+The objective is to keep your motor at a slightly warm temperature, as too cold it will form condensation, which will rust over time.

 After the Pump/Chiller debate is settled, next comes the hoses.
-The Superthane Ether hose is what we recommend as both the Silicone and Polyurethane are on opposite sides of the spectrum with being too flimsy, or too stiff.
-The superthane is the middle spot...
+The Super thane Ether hose is what we recommend as both the Silicone and Polyurethane are on opposite sides of the spectrum with being too flimsy, or too stiff.
+The super thane is the middle spot...

 Now which coolant?

 There are many suitable options out there.
-The important thing is that it lowers the freezing temperature, and raises the boiling point.
+The important thing is that it lowers the freezing temperature and raises the boiling point.
 Popular options include:

 Windshield Wiper fluid